ImSauce/Pat-the-hare/README.md

 a simple patting game

 update:
--bug fixed of not being able to level up after  you reach level 16 -added new dialogs
+1. bug fixed of not being able to level up after  you reach level 16
+2. added new dialogs
--200 is now the max level
+3. 200 is now the max level

 HOW TO RUN step by step
 1. open "simpleLevelUP" folder